SOFAgh/CADability/README.md

 # CADability

-_**(Please allow a few days for getting everything in its right place.
-The project has been published as open source on 3 November 2020)**_

 CADability is a .NET class library and a .NET application that implements a 3d CAD system.
 You can use this library with or without user interface.

 Some of the features you might be interested in are: